TClark000/sei-project-3/README.md

   return result
 }
 ```
-Location coordinates were stored in the db by calling the API and function locationCoordCreate:
+Location coordinates were stored in the database by calling the API and function locationCoordCreate:
 ```js
 async function locationCoordCreate(req, res,next) {
   try {